zulip/zulip/help/scim.md

      * **familyName**

-1. **Optional:** If you'd like to also sync [user role](/help/roles-and-permissions), you can do it by by adding a custom attribute in Okta.
+1. **Optional:** If you'd like to also sync [user role](/help/roles-and-permissions), you can do it by adding a custom attribute in Okta.
 Go to the **Profile Editor**, click into the entry of the SCIM app you've just set up and **Add Attribute**.
    Configure the following:
     * **Data type**: `string`